fairread/tufup-msi-example/README.md

 This script will automatically:
 1. Install all required packages using pip:
    - Install the project in editable mode
-   - Install all dependencies from pyproject.toml
+   - Install all dependencies
 2. Initialize the repository
 3. Create version 1.0:
    - Set version to 1.0
-   - Build the MSI installer
+   - Build the MSI installer using cx_Freeze
    - Add the bundle to repository
 4. Create version 2.0:
    - Set version to 2.0
-   - Build the MSI installer
+   - Build the MSI installer using cx_Freeze
    - Add the bundle to repository
 5. Start the HTTP server